micb25/rhOver/README.md

 Please quote the usage of the rhOver program and any scientific results in any form obtained with it by the following reference:

 *rhOver: Determination of Magnetic Anisotropy and Related Properties for Dysprosium(III) Single-Ion Magnets by Semi-Empirical Approaches utilizing Hartree-Fock Wave Functions.* Michael Böhme, Winfried Plass, *J. Comput.
-Chem.* **2018**, *accepted*.
+Chem.* **2018**, *doi:10.1002/jcc.25565*.